 Re-elected to the Board: October 2013

-Ian is the Chairman of the South West Area Forum for Alzheimer's Society and was Chairman of the Plymouth branch for six years.
-He is committed to campaigning and working with individuals with dementia, carers, statutory Health and Social Care agencies, Members of Parliament, staff and volunteers in delivering the vision, mission, values and principles of Alzheimer's Society to improve the lives of people with dementia and their carers.
+Ian is committed to campaigning and working with individuals with dementia, carers, statutory health and social care agencies, Members of Parliament, staff and volunteers in delivering the vision, mission, values and principles of Alzheimer's Society to improve the lives of people with dementia and their carers.

 Ian is a member of the Finance and Audit Committee.